Lovers (band): Lovers the trio and Dark Light (2009–2010)

 From the early days of Lovers, Berk collaborated with numerous musicians in her performances and recordings, such that one interviewer noted that Lovers "seems to be in pretty constant flux."
 By 2009, Berk was performing with two different line-ups: one played music in Lovers' original acoustic-based style and the other played a more electropop style.
 Ultimately, Berk decided to move forward with the latter version of Lovers, which featured Kerby Ferris on keyboards/synths and Emily Kingan on percussion.

 Their first album as a trio was Dark Light, released in October 2010.
 Written and recorded over 3 months, the album included a re-recording of "Peppermint", a song from Lovers' first album.
 The band decided not to heavily feature the guitar on Dark Light even though Berk had used it in her songwriting process.

 Despite the album's electropop sound, the music still reflects Berk's singer-songwriter roots, and the album was called "an admirable attempt at melding genres".
-It was played on college radio stations such as KSPC, where it was the top-played album for a week in November 2010. qPDX.com ranked the album #1 Best Gay Album of 2010, and Meme Magazine rated it 5 stars, calling it "an exercise in understated brilliance".
+It was played on college radio stations such as KSPC, where it was the top-played album for a week in November 2010. qPDX.com ranked the album No. 1 Best Gay Album of 2010, and Meme Magazine rated it 5 stars, calling it "an exercise in understated brilliance".
 To support the album, Lovers embarked on a national tour and recorded a live session at KEXP-FM, including 4 songs from Dark Light.